tardis-sn/tardis-sn.github.io/content/team/community_roles.md

 Do principle investigator, and then Ombudsperson to the end on the actual docs

-Clean up CSS, make PR, then modal
+Make modal and anchor links

 ### Role Descriptions
 #### Principlar Investigator